Showing posts with label 1960s. Show all posts

 is as misleading as it is tacky.

-I really intended this to be my second Pride Month post, but work, life and shit got in the way of me meeting my self-imposed deadline.
+I really intended this to be my second Pride Month post, but life and shit got in the way of me meeting my self-imposed deadline.
 But then, shouldn't Pride be celebrated all year long?

 With that in mind, let’s get back in the closet!
 Let’s get LOST ON TWILIGHT ROAD.

-I first learned of this 1964 novel, written by the late Joseph Hansen under the pseudonym James Colton, in the early 2000s when I read about it in Susan Stryker’s Queer Pulp: Perverted Passions from the Golden Age of the Paperback.
+I first learned of this 1964 novel, written by the late Joseph Hansen under the pseudonym James Colton, in the early 2000s when I read Susan Stryker’s Queer Pulp: Perverted Passions from the Golden Age of the Paperback.
 While there were many titles discussed in Queer Pulp that piqued my interest, only Styker’s overview of Lost on Twilight Road, which she described as a “white trash epic,” sparked an obsession.
 I didn’t just want to read Lost on Twilight Road, I had to.

 Of course, Twilight Road was long out of print and difficult to find.
 I discovered a copy on Alibris shortly after reading about it in Queer Pulp but was put off by the nearly $60 price tag.
 Turned out, $60 was a bargain.
 The next time I found the book for sale online, the price was over $200, and it just went up from there.
 I gave up when I saw it listed for over $450 on Amazon.
 But then, in the mid-2010s, it popped up on eBay with a relatively modest opening bid.
 The price didn’t stay modest for long, but I managed to stay one step ahead of the escalating bids, until I finally got the news I’d hoped for: I had won Lost on Twilight Road!
 I won’t reveal how much I paid for it, but it was worth every penny.